Evolution of proto-neutron stars to pulsars, magnetars and central compact objects: Introduction

-The rather extreme source parameters invoked by the formation scenarios of magnetars (very massive and magnetized progenitors in the case of fossil fields and very rapidly rotating neutron stars in the case of dynamo models) seems to contradict with the relatively high birth rates of magnetars.
-The core-collapse rate in the Galaxy is $1.9\pm 1.1 \, {\rm century^{-1}}$ as implied by the high spectral resolution measurements of $^{26}$Al emission at $1808.65\,{\rm keV}$ \citep{die+06}.
+The rather extreme source parameters invoked by the magnetar formation scenarios (very massive and magnetized progenitors in the case of the fossil fields and very rapidly rotating neutron stars in the case of the dynamo models) seem to be at odds with the relatively high birth rates of magnetars.
+The core-collapse rate in the Galaxy is $1.9\pm 1.1 \, {\rm century^{-1}}$, as implied by the high-spectral-resolution measurements of $^{26}$Al emission at $1808.65\,{\rm keV}$ \citep{die+06}.
 A more recent estimate is $1.63 \pm 0.46\,{\rm century^{-1}}$ \citep{roz+21}.
-The magnetar birth rate is estimated as $0.3\, {\rm century^{-1}}$ \citep{kea08} and $0.23-2\,{\rm century^{-1}}$ \citep{ben+19}.
-This is only an order of magnitude smaller than or comparable to the core collapse rate suggesting magnetar formation is not as scarce as that implied by the formation scenarios.
+The birth rate of magnetars is estimated to be $0.3\, {\rm century^{-1}}$ \citep{kea08} and $0.23-2\,{\rm century^{-1}}$ \citep{ben+19}.
+This is only an order of magnitude smaller or comparable to the core collapse rate, suggesting that magnetar formation is not as rare as the formation scenarios suggest.

-Further evidence for the ordinary formation parameters of magnetars is evidenced by the X-ray observations of supernova remnants which do not show evidence that magnetar formation caused larger energy inputs than the formation of standard neutron stars \citep{vin06}.
-Morever, magnetars appear to have typical space velocities \citep{del+12,ten+13} rather than being on the high end tail of the space velocity distribution as required by some magnetar models \citep{dun92,tho93}.
+Further evidence for the ordinary magnetar formation parameters comes from X-ray observations of supernova remnants, which provide no clue that the formation of magnetars involved a greater energy input than the formation of ordinary neutron stars \citep{vin06}.
+Moreover, magnetars appear to have typical space velocities \citep{del+12,ten+13} rather than being on the high end tail of the space velocity distribution, as some magnetar models claim \citep{dun92,tho93}.
 Any model for magnetar formation should reconcile the extreme parameter requirements with the high formation rates, an issue highlighted by \citet{mer+15}.

-A defining characteristic of the magnetars is their strong toroidal magnetic field component.
-This is suggested by theoretical models for their persistent emission \citep{fer08,per+13,gou+18,igo+21} and the giant flares that could result from its reconfigurations \citep{tho01}.
-The post-glitch relaxation time-scale of magnetars can be explained by the coupling of vortices to strong toroidal fields \citep{gug17}.
-Toroidal fields stronger than the dipole fields is hinted by the identification of low-magnetic field ``magnetars'' \citep{rea+10}.
-The dipole (poloidal) fields of the objects inferred from their spin-down is not extreme, yet they show magnetar bursts.
-The surface fields inferred from phase dependent absorption features \citep{guv+11,tie+13} imply the presence of strong toroidal fields and/or higher multipoles \citep{ert03,eks03,alp+11}.
-Further observational support for the presence of strong toroidal fields in magnetars comes from their free precession indicating they have prolate shapes as would be caused by strong toroidal fields \citep{mak+14}.